Arosian-Stagg/TF2-Binds/README.md

 F = thanks or good job

-ALT = toggles the crouch, good for hoovy shenanigans, press alt or ctrl to get out
+ALT = toggles the crouch, good for hoovy shenanigans, press alt again or tap ctrl to get out

 (=) = player ready for MVM

+\ = Contracts
 ______________________________

 SCOUT: The mouse is used for all weapon changes and basic attacks.